Constraints

 Best Practices

 must_not_include = your rejection criteria.
-Use this to suppress unwanted content: disclaimers, hedging language, off-topic digressions, or hallucination-prone patterns.
+Use this to suppress unwanted content: disclaimers, hedging language, off-topic digressions, speculation, and hallucination-prone patterns.

 max_length is a soft limit.
 Most LLMs treat it as a target rather than a hard cap.
-Reinforce it with a format rule: "Response must not exceed 500 words."
+Reinforce it with an output_contract: "Response must not exceed 500 words." is stronger than max_length=500 alone.

 API Reference